rust-lang/rust/text/0000-impl-trait-type-alias.md

 This RFC proposes the addition of a complicated feature that will take time for Rust developers to learn and understand.
-There are potentially simpler ways to acheive some of the goals of this RFC, such as making `impl Trait` usable in traits.
+There are potentially simpler ways to achieve some of the goals of this RFC, such as making `impl Trait` usable in traits.
 This RFC instead introduces a more complicated solution in order to allow for increased expressiveness and clarity.